ankitjaiswal1994/RNArchitecture/README.md

 - We use react-native config for handling multiple environment like dev, qa, staging and production. (https://github.com/luggit/react-native-config)
 - We do not encourage to directly use string within our project instead use Localization.
 We are i18n-js for that. (https://www.npmjs.com/package/react-native-i18n)
 - For state management we use context api and it has been setted up in the project.
 Do not use redux we not want to merge redux and context.
-- We use Icomoons for using svg icons within the project and there is already created atom for that named Icon.(https://www.npmjs.com/package/react-icomoon)
+- We use Icomoons for using svg icons within the project and there is already created atom for that named Icon.
+Benefit of using icomoons is we can send updates of icons without uploading it on stores i.e on the air as icomoons doesn't linked on the native side. (https://www.npmjs.com/package/react-icomoon)
+- We encourage to use `react-native-size-matters` to scale the size on the phones for larger or smaller phones even on iPad. (https://github.com/nirsky/react-native-size-matters)

 # StoryBook Setup